 Safety: Possible skin sensitivity.
 If pregnant or under a doctor's care, consult your physician.
 Dilution recommended for both topical and internal use.
 Do not apply neat to a fresh wound or burn.
 Dilute before using on sensitive areas such as the face, neck, genital area, etc. Keep out of reach of children.
 Avoid using on infants and very small children.

-Battaglia, S. The Complete Guide to Aromatherapy.
-The International Centre of Holistic Aromatherapy, Australia, 2005
+Battaglia, S. The Complete Guide to Aromatherapy; Third Edition the International Centre of Holistic Aromatherapy, Australia, 2017

 Tisserand R. Young R. Essential Oil Safety, second edition.
-Churchhill Livingstone, UK, 2013
+Churchill Livingstone, UK, 2013

 Sheppard-Hanger S. The Aromatherapy Practitioner Reference Manual.
 Atlantic Institute of Aromatherapy, USA, 2000